disguyindisguise/My-First-Repo/README.md

-- 👋 Hi, I’m @disguyindisguise
+- 👋 Hi, I’m @disguyindisguise.
-- 👀 I’m interested in psycholinguistics
+- 👀 I’m interested in psycholinguistics.
 - 🌱 I’m currently learning good'ole python to get started.
 - 📫 How to reach me?
 I'll let you know.